 These written instructions, as provided with your purchase, will always be the latest iteration of the instructions and match the coop shipped and provide the most complete up-to-date information.
 We depend on feedback about our instructions to implement changes to future versions.
 Please know that we value your input to that ongoing process and endeavor to produce instructions that are as effective as possible for a wide variety of customers.

-Use your phones camera to read QR Code.
+Use your phone's camera to read QR Code.
 Video overview of assembly.

-FOR BOTH STANDARD AND XL MODEL

 Standard Model Shown With Optional Smoked Roof, Waterer & Feeder

+Spring 2025

+Copyright ® Roost & Root all rights reserved.
+This document is intellectual property of Roost & Root and is being provided to you for your own personal limited use as a paying customer for the purpose of assembling your coop.
+Roost & Root claims all available Federal protection for its registered and declared trade names, our protected designs and trade dress as is allowed by any and all Federal intellectual property protection laws.
+We invest heavily in your coop and work very hard to do a good job and it is only fair that our workers benefit for their hard work.

 Written Parts List

 Run

 A1 Left Side

 A2 Right Side (door)

 A3 Right Transom (thin)

 A4 Front (waterer panel)

 A5 Back

 A6 Right Run Floor

 A7 XL Sunroom Front

 A8 XL Sunroom Back

 A9 XL Sunroom Tops (2)

 "B" Parts - Roost & Eggbox

 B1 Roost Front

 B2 Roost Mid Wall (egg hole)

 B3 Egg Box Floor

 B5 Roost Left (Door)

 B6 Roost Right

 B7 Roost Bars (2)

 B8 Roost Back

 B9 Roost Arcs (1,2 and 3)

 Roof

 C1 Roof Panels (3x 58")

 C2 Eaves (2x)

 C3 Support Battens (3)

 "D" Parts - Accessories (if purchased)

 D1 Waterer | Cap | 3 Nipples

 D2 Waterer Bracket & Screws

 D3 Feeder & Cap

 D4 Sunroom Shade (Assembly)

 D5 Dust Bathing Box (Assembly)

 D6 Egg Box Liners (2)

 D8 9 Standard Storm Panel Kit (35 Clips) xtras

 D9 12 XL Storm Panel Kit (50 Clips) xtras

 D10 Garden Boards Set & Liner

 D11 Feeder Bezel

 D12 Stakes (6x)

 "F" Parts - Assembly Kit

 F1 3" Screws (Standard/#90 XL/#100)

 F2 1-5/8 Screws (#30)

 F3 Hasp Sets w/screws (4X)

 F4 Roof Screws (#30x1") and (#30 11⁄2")

 F5 Gravity Gate Latch w/screws (1x)

 F6 T25 Bit (1x)

 F7 Phillips Bit (1x)

 F8 Bit Holder (1x)

-F9 T-20 Bit (1x)

-F10 Spring Snaps (5x)
+F9 T-20 Bit (1x) F10 Spring Snaps (5x)

-Phillips Screw

-Drill... preferably

-a cordless drill

-with 2 charged

-batteries.

-Tools you'll need...

-A level (or use your cell phone)

-Hammer
+Provided

+Spending the time up front to identify all the parts and lay them all out will pay off in the long run and make assembly go more smoothly.
+The instructions are intended to be read in page order as, the information builds in that way, then referenced during assembly.
+Pre-reading the instructions will help immensely.
+Be careful not to get caught in coop.
+Children should not play in coop as the doors are not designed to allow easy exit.